My roles: Design, programming.

-This game was initially created with my friends Aidan and Joakim over a two-week sprint in January 2017, and went on to become, briefly, the most popular game on itch.io!
+This game was initially created with my friends Aidan and Joakim over a couple weeks in January 2017, and went on to become, briefly, the most popular game on itch.io!

 A UNIQUE PROCESS

-We didn’t want to overwhelm the player (at least not too much) with jokes and illusions and whatnot all at once, so I strove to guide the player gently through the game’s mechanics in an order that would allow them to figure out the rules of this new, bizarre universe painlessly while still surprising them at every turn (in many cases, literally at every turn).
+We didn’t want to overwhelm the player (at least not too much) with jokes and visual tricks and whatnot all at once, so I strove to guide the player gently through the game’s mechanics in an order that would allow them to figure out the rules of this new, bizarre universe painlessly while still surprising them at every turn (in some cases, literally at every turn).

 We finished the game in ten days, but we had so much fun building it that we decided to add a few sections and polish some elements during our spare time over the following summer.
 We took the opportunity to expand on sections we noticed playtesters were most interested in exploring, adding hidden content and optional sequences/mechanics.